Rice Lake on Vancouver’s North Shore

 Rice Lake Fishing

 Rice Lake is a good lake to fish from in the spring and fall.
-Boating of any kind isn’t permitted on the lake, but there is a great dock structure that is popular to fish from, and some people will also cast from the shore.
+Boating of any kind isn’t allowed on the lake.
+There is, however, a great dock structure that is popular to fish from, and some people even cast from the shore.

 The daily quota for the lake is two rainbow trout.
 After you catch and keep two, you need to catch and release the rest.